Doctor Who season 26: Season 27

 The only one of the proposed stories that did not receive a release from Big Finish was Alixion.
+Alixion is set to be adapted by Big Finish for release in September 2025.

 Although the first series of Doctor Who's return in 2005 is the 27th full series of the show, the production team officially restarted the series numbering from scratch.
-This was mainly due to the 16-year gap between Season 26 and the new series (not counting the 1996 television movie).
+This was mainly due to the 16-year gap between Season 26 and the new series (not counting the 1996 television film).